Beyond UoB

 As your research interests becomes more specialist and in depth, you may find that you need to look beyond the University's library service to access the resources you need.

 The University of Bedfordshire's Document Supply (inter-library loans) service provides resources which are neither in stock nor held digitally in the University of Bedfordshire library.
 The service deals with requests for items which can be obtained from other libraries, including the British Library.
 Simply fill in a form to request an item.
+Full details about the Document Supply here.

 The SCONUL Access scheme allows you to borrow or use books and journals at other libraries which belong to the scheme.
 As a University of Bedfordshire student or member of staff, you can use this scheme for free.
 The scheme covers most university libraries in the UK and Ireland, including many libraries in London, such as University College London (UCL), SOAS, and London School of Economics (LSE).